orbeon/orbeon-forms-doc/form-builder/toolbox.md

 | **Dynamic Data Dropdown**      | single   | dynamic dropdown bound to a REST service |
 | **Autocomplete**               | single   | autocompletion |

-You edit the choices of most selection controls with the [Itemset Editor](itemset-editor.md).
+You edit the choices of most selection controls with the [Choices editor](itemset-editor.md).

 The controls appear like this at design time: